Excitaprint/atlalert/developer-log.md

 - X clears text, but still not refreshing posts
   > Posts refresh when field deleted with keys, though?
-- X should dissappear if field empty, but isn't
+- X should disappear if field empty, but isn't
 - Close drawer on X click?
   > Add search.focus() on X click?
 Returns cursor to input?